 Thailand's healthcare system is one of the best in the world for IVF - it has strict medical standards for fertility treatments under the guidance of Royal Thai College of Obstetricians and Gynecologists.

+Thai hospitals have international accreditations like JCI, ISO certifications which ensure global standards of safety, hygiene and quality care.
 Thailand has specialized fertility clinics focusing on reproductive treatments and University medical centers with advanced IVF options and research capabilities.

-Some advanced infertility treatment options in Thailand include:
+Some advanced assisted reproductive technology or ART in Thailand include:

 - ICSI/intracytoplasmic sperm injection (recommended for male infertility, previous IVF failure, unexplained infertility and advanced maternal age)